01-edu/public/subjects/byebyefirst/README.md

 ### Instructions

-Write a function that takes a slice of `string` and returns a new slice without the first element.
+Write a function that takes a slice of `string`'s and returns a new slice without the first element.

 - If the slice is empty, return the empty slice.